Letter of Support Requirements to Successfully Restore Your Revoked Driver’s License

-If the Secretary of State (SOS) revoked your license for either one or five years, you ‘ll have to apply to have it reinstated at the end of the revocation period.
+If the Secretary of State (SOS) revoked your license, you’ll have to apply to have it reinstated at the end of the revocation period.
 The process involves putting together several different types of evidence, including driver’s license letters of support to build a picture that you’re worthy of being allowed to drive again.

 Need your driver’s license restored?
 Unhappy with your current attorney?
 Request a free consultation now.